4.3. llama.cpp Acceleration¶

 | Windows | CUDA | Best performance with NVIDIA GPUs, including the new personal workstation DGX Spark (GB10). |

-| Windows | Vulkan | Good compatibility for AMD/Intel GPUs. |
+| Windows | Vulkan | Good compatibility for AMD/Intel GPUs as a cross-platform fallback. |

 | Linux | CUDA / ROCm | Support for NVIDIA and AMD Radeon/Instincts. |